onyi95/CoinCaster/README.md

     * Configure the project with your Apple Developer account to enable APNs.
     * Update the backend API URL in the iOS project to point to your Flask app.
     * Run the app on an iOS device or simulator.
+* API Key Information:
+This project uses a free, limited-use API key for [coinapi.io], which is subject to request limitations (100 requests per day).
+While this key is sufficient for demonstration purposes and initial exploration of the project, frequent use or testing might exceed these limits.
+If you encounter rate-limiting issues or prefer to use your own API key: Visit coinapi.io to obtain a personal API key and replace the API key in the project.